winglang/wing/docs/04-reference/wingsdk-api.md

 The direction of a connection.

-Visually speaking, if a resource A has an outbound connection to resource B, the arrow would point from A to B, and vice versa for inbound connections.
+Visually speaking, if a resource A has an outbound connection with resource B, the arrow would point from A to B, and vice versa for inbound connections.

 #### Members <a name="Members" id="Members"></a>